sdiehl/kaleidoscope/tutorial.md

 }
 ```

 Running the optimizations we see that we get nicely optimal assembly code for our loop.
+The auto-vectorizer
+pass has also rewriten our naive code to used [SIMD
+instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) which yield much faster execution.

 ```perl
 fibi:                                   # @fibi